 - Sugar.
 Regular or raw cane sugar is fine.

 - Plant-Based Butter.
-Unsalted is preferable; if you want to use regular butter that is totally fine!
+Unsalted butter is preferable; if you want to use regular butter that is totally fine!
 I suggest you try making my vegan butter recipe - it is wonderful and a lot less expensive than purchasing it.
 You can control the salt level, and freeze it too!

 - Flax Meal.
 The vinegar, flax meal, and the milk from the soaked oats are used as a binder and egg substitute.